 In the canal

 In the canal hearing aids are another type of very small and hidden hearing aid.
-They are slightly smaller than in the ear hearing aids but bigger than the completely in the ear devices.
+They are slightly smaller than the ITE but bigger than CIC devices.
 They are not visible from the front as they go in the entrance of the ear.
 Usually, people that do not qualify for the CIC are attracted to in the canal hearing aids as next in size.

-The half-shell hearing aid is a custom made hearing aid smaller than the in the ear hearing aid.
+The half-shell hearing aid is a custom made hearing aid smaller than full shell ITE hearing aids as the name suggests.
 It sits in the lower part of the bowl shaped area of the outer ear.
 This type of hearing aid is suitable for mild to moderate hearing loss.
 It’s slightly bigger size allows easier manipulation and control and fits most ears.
-Still, it is susceptible to earwax and moisture and can be easily damaged.
-It’s battery life is shorter than that of behind the ear hearing aids and in the ear hearing aids.
+Still, it is susceptible to earwax and moisture and can easily be damaged by either.
+Its battery life is shorter than that of behind the ear hearing aids and in the ear hearing aids.